chantastic/minions.css/README.markdown

     hidden = h
     inline-block = ib

-`em` is used for measurement shorthand. `em`s are a sensible default because they are alays a multiplier of font-size.
-At some point I'll likely variations of this library with othe defaults.
+`em` is used for measurement shorthand. `em`s are a sensible default because they are always a multiplier of font-size.
+At some point I'll likely variations of this library with other defaults.
 Until then, the other measurement values are suffixed.

     1px = 1p
     1rem = 1r